List of Most Frequently Asked .Net Interview Questions And Answers to Help You Prepare For The Upcoming Interview:

 Q #9) How is a Managed code executed?

-Ans: Following steps are followed while executing a Managed code:
+Answer: Follow these steps while executing a Managed code:

 - Choosing a language compiler depending on the language in which the code is written.